 Now, if you're wondering how to eat like a vegetarian in Florence, one of the best things you can do is get your fill of vegetables and beans in Florence!
+It's the ultimate in vegetarian Tuscan food.
 And wow, you can really find amazing white bean dishes in Florence.
 Head to La Vecchia Bettola for lunch to get your fill.

 I was in Florence during mushroom season, and so the first thing I ate at this adorable little restaurant was a porcini salad.
+When it comes to things to eat in Florence (and really all of Italy), go for the mushrooms!
 I definitely recommend it if it's on the menu during your visit!
 Porcini dishes are one of the tastiest things to in Florence.